winft/theseus-ship/CONTRIBUTING.md

     dbus-run-session startplasma-wayland

 ##### Wayland: VT session logging
 Nested session logging is often not sufficient.
-The behavior of KWinFT as a Wayland compositor on real hardware can only be tested when KWinFT is started from a pristine non-graphical state.
+The behavior of Theseus' Ship as a Wayland compositor on real hardware can only be tested when Theseus' Ship is started from a pristine non-graphical state.

 To do this switch to a free different virtual terminal (VT) with the key combination `CTRL+ALT+F<x>` where `<x>` is a number from 1 onward.